telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/filtering/filter-datasource-manually.md

 ---
 title: Filter DataSource Manually
-page_title: Filter DataSource Manually| Kendo UI DropDownList
+page_title: Filter DataSource Manually | Kendo UI DropDownList
 description: "Learn how to filter DataSource instance manually in the Kendo UI DropDownList widget."
+previous_url: /controls/editors/dropdownlist/how-to/filter-datasource-manually
 slug: howto_filter_datasource_manually_dropdownlist
 ---

 # Filter DataSource Manually

-The example below demonstrates how to filter Kendo UI DropDownList dataSource instance manually.

-The widget has a built-in detection mechanism that checks whether the data is filtered or not.
-This information is used by the widget to decide when to persist selected value that does not exist in the source.
-When source is filtered manually, widget will lose details about the DataSource state and hence could broke.
+The Kendo UI DropDownList has a built-in detection mechanism that checks whether the data is filtered or not.

+The widget uses this information to decide when to persist the selected value that does not exist in the source.
+When the source is manually filtered, the widget loses the details about the state of the DataSource, which might lead to inconsistent behavior.

-The demo below shows how to perform manual source filtration.
+The following example demonstrates how to manually filter the `dataSource` instance of the DropDownList.

 ###### Example